 “I’d like to dedicate this fight to my deceased grandfather.
 This win is in memory of him,” said Ramirez, who was given just over two weeks’ notice for his return bout with Barthelemy.

 “I definitely know that it was a close fight, but my corner kept telling me to keep going and going, and that’s when I caught him.
 I didn’t just come here to fight, I came here to do something and I did it.”

-On December 5, 2020, Ramirez suffered a fifth-round TKO defeat at the hands of Miguel Flores at AT&T Stadium in Arlington, Texas.
-It was a back and forth war untiL Flores took over and put Ramirez away.
+On December 5, 2020, Ramirez scored a fifth-round TKO over Miguel Flores at AT&T Stadium in Arlington, Texas.
+It was a back and forth war until Ramirez took over and put Flores away.